 Wildfire

 Sierran Mixed Confier Wildfires are common and frequent; mortality depends on vegetation vulnerability and wildfire intensity.
-Low-mortality fires kill small trees and consume above-ground portions of shrubs and herbs, but do not kill large trees or below-ground organs of most shrubs and herbs which promptly re-sprout.
-High-mortality fires kill trees of all sizes and may kill many of the shrubs and herbs as well.
-However, high-mortality fire typically kills only the above-ground portions of the shrubs and herbs; consequently, most shrubs and herbs promptly re-sprout from surviving below-ground organs.
+Low-severity fires kill small trees and consume above-ground portions of shrubs and herbs, but do not kill large trees or below-ground organs of most shrubs and herbs which promptly re-sprout.
+High-severity fires can result in the mortality of trees of all sizes.
+However, high-severity fire typically kills only the above-ground portions of the shrubs and herbs; consequently, most shrubs and herbs promptly re-sprout from surviving below-ground organs.

-Mesic/Fir Variant For moist mixed conifer forests, Van de Water and Safford found a mean fire return interval of 16 years, median of 12 years, mean min interval of 5 years and mean max of 80 years.
+Mesic/Fir Modifier For moist mixed conifer forests, Van de Water and Safford found a mean fire return interval of 16 years, median of 12 years, mean min interval of 5 years and mean max of 80 years.
 Westside mixed conifer types examined by Skinner and Chang found a median fire return interval of 22 years, with a minimum of 3 years and a maximum of 44 years.

 Within the cover type, the early development stage is the least susceptible to fire.
 The open classes are the most susceptible, and LDO is slightly more so than MDO.
 The closed classes are less susceptible but have a higher probability of experiencing high mortality fire than the other classes.

-Xeric/Pine Variant For dry mixed conifer forests, Van de Water and Safford found a mean fire return interval of 11 years, median of 9 years, mean min interval of 5 years and mean max of 50 years.
+Xeric/Pine Modifier For dry mixed conifer forests, Van de Water and Safford found a mean fire return interval of 11 years, median of 9 years, mean min interval of 5 years and mean max of 50 years.
 Westside mixed conifer types examined by Skinner and Chang found a median fire return interval of 22 years, with a minimum of 3 years and a maximum of 44 years.
-Mixed aspen stands experience a longer return interval, on average.

 Within SMCX forests, the early-development condition is the least susceptible to fire.
 The mid-development open-canopy condition is slightly less susceptible to fire than the corresponding open-canopy condition, although it is also relatively more likely to experience high mortality fire than the open condition.
 In general, the open-canopy conditions are more susceptible than the closed-canopy conditions, and the late-development open-canopy condition is slightly more susceptible than the mid-development open-canopy condition.
 Within this cover type, the late-development closed-canopy condition is relatively less susceptible to fire than every class except the early-development condition, however, it experiences a much higher frequency of high mortality events relative to low mortality than any other condition.

+Serpentine Soils Modifier Skinner reported fire intervals for P. jeffreyi specifically, a characteristic species of serpentine sites that support conifers.
+He found a median FRI of 13 years, with a minimum of 4 and a maximum of 157.
+This is consistent with the general consensus that fire intervals on serpentine sites are longer and more variable adjacent non-serpentine sites.
+The LandFire model for Klamath-Siskiyou Upper Montane Serpentine Mixed Conifer Woodland (0310220) gave an overall average FRI of 10 years.
+Most fires are predicted to be low mortality surface fires occurring frequently, about every 12 years ranging from 3-35 years.
+High mortality fires were modeled to recur between 100 and 400 years, with an average FRI of 250 years.